acbr/ui-bootcamp/instructions.md

   style="position: absolute; max-height: none; max-width: none; width: 153px; height: 109px; z-index: 4; left: 757px;
   top: 545px;">
 ```

+## Slide deck organization

+1. The 1st slide should always be the cover, featuring your lecture name, your name, the lecture date and AC logo.
+1. The 2nd slide should always be the agenda, in topics.
+1. From the 3rd slide on it should start your content.
+1. Every time you have content from a same topic that doesn't fit on the slide, you should expand it VERTICALLY by adding a slide below.
+1. Every time the next slide is about a different topic, you should expand it HORIZONTALLY by adding a slide to the right.
+1. The 3 last slides should always be: Conclusions, Learn more (with the reference links) and Assignment.

 ## Talk standards